 I wore period underwear for a bit after I gave birth, until one day when a kindly gentleman informed me I had toilet paper sticking out of my pants.
 I was feeling very good that day, having washed my hair and produced a live human from my body just weeks prior, so his comment took me down a peg.
 I was never really dying to give period underwear another go after that.
 While the gentleman’s feedback wasn’t solicited or correct, it also wasn’t wrong: Period underwear, like the tampons and pads it is meant to replace, can be bulky.
 A lot of it looks even more awkward because it has bizarre paper-towel patterns.

 When I learned that celebrity stylist Karla Welch launched her own brand of period underwear called Period Company, the first thing I thought was, Finally, my ass can afford a stylist!
 Then I played around on its site and saw a high-waisted pair that really just looked like cute high-waisted briefs.
 I saw no evidence of paper-towel patterns.
-No pair of Period Company underwear costs more than $14 either, making all of them affordable, especially when I considered the savings on tampons.
+Most styles of Period Company underwear are only $12 (and none cost more than $24), making all of them affordable, especially when I considered the savings on tampons.
 (I’ve paid anywhere from $6 to $16 for tampons, please don’t make me do the math.)
 I decided to take another go at period dressing.

 The underwear is super comfortable, not bulky like you might think, and cottony soft.
 You can throw it in the washer and dryer without affecting the look or feel.
 There is also zero chance that any kindly gentleman will tell you that you have toilet paper sticking out of your pants while wearing it.
 (Unless it’s sticking to your pants; I’m not a magician!)
 In fact, the high-waisted briefs are sexy enough to shoot a pandemic thirst-trap photo in, even while they’re trapping your flow.
 The underwear has a seam that makes leaks seem fairly impossible; I have had zero and have been wearing mine for months.
 I wear them all day long, too, and am not running to the bathroom every few hours.
 While I haven’t really worn mine for full days out of the house — who is spending full days out of the house? — I look forward to doing that, because I will no longer have to be the girl with a purse full of tampons (though I still might carry a couple so I can hand one to you from under the stall).